lpmi-13/k8s-manifest-dojo/README.md

 ## Entering the Dojo

 The cluster will be started with one problem chosen at random, and you'll need to figure out what it is and how to fix it.
+Depending on what the issue is, it might take up to 30 seconds for it to be apparent.

 > The first place to look is in the spec for the misbehaving service.
 Since the problem is a misconfigured manifest, that's where you need to fix things.
 Use the errors to figure out which manifest to look in.
 You can also check the grafana dashboards for clues.